Modulations (GMEM) & JEST - Jamais d'Eux Sans Toi (AMI)

 Reduced: 6€*

-*Young people aged 12-25, students, jobseekers, people on minimum social benefits, intermittent workers, seniors aged 65 and over - with proof of age.
+*Young people aged 12-25, students, jobseekers, social security recipients, intermittent workers, seniors aged 65 and over - with proof of age.

 Free admission for loyalty card holders Modulations (by reservation only)